calligraphic/ca-job-board/src/Geo/components/Maps/Maps.README.md

 There’s a geocode microformat, for semantic markup of latitude/longitude data.

 MySQL has a geo field type and functions, similar to PostgreGIS functionality.
-Jomsocial’s obviously storing geolocation data, but probably not in a GIS-specific field data type?
+Jomsocial’s obviously storing geolocation data, but probably not in a GIS-specific field data type
  MySQL on Brent’s server is 5.5.